-Otherwise, you may select any combination of compliance families, including none if you prefer.
+You may select any combination of compliance families, including none if you prefer.
 To change the selected compliance families, see the FAQ.

 A control is a specific recommendation within a compliance family defined by the standards-setting organization.
 In most Fugue-defined families, rules associated with a given family are also associated with controls, though custom families do not support controls.
 Example: PCI DSS 1.3.5.
 A rule checks cloud infrastructure configurations to determine whether a resource, region, or account complies with a specific policy.
 Example: “VPC flow logging should be enabled.”
 To learn more, jump ahead to Compliance Concepts.

 Your overall compliance state for each environment is shown on the All Environments page shown when you log in:

 Select the name of an environment to see its dashboard.
 You’re taken to the Compliance page, which shows overall and detailed compliance state: